DPDK/dpdk/doc/guides/contributing/coding_style.rst

 	source files, these should be specified using the meson ``files()`` function.

+includes:
+	**Default Value = []**.
+	Used to indicate any additional header file paths which should be added to the header search path for other libs depending on this library.
+EAL uses this so that other libraries building against it can find the headers in subdirectories of the main EAL directory.
+The base directory of each library is always given in the include path, it does not need to be specified here.

 name
 	**Default Value = library name derived from the directory name**.
 	If a library's .so or .a file differs from that given in the directory